David-Carlson/David-Carlson.github.io/_wip/2016-12-01-blackbody-sim.md

 energy emitted goes up 16 fold!
 This meant that the image was nigh-impossible to expose with our virtual cameras.
 We ended up using a mixture of HDR and scaling the intensity of light to reasonable bounds.
-{% include image-grid.html image-set=page.bright class="col-xs-12" %}
+{% include image-grid.html image-set=page.bright class="col-xs-12 float-md-left" %}

 Lastly, we wanted to see what our shaders would do when using impossible physical constants, as well as other changes.
 This resulted in some crazy